 When you register a company in Estonia as a non-resident, similarly to the requirement to appoint a contact person for your company, you are also obliged to indicate the address of the location of the management board (outside of Estonia) in the Commercial Register.

-Since January 2018, your legal address is tied to your designated contact person.
-This means that the address of your contact person will be considered the legal address of your company.
-Most e-residents choose a single service provider for both of these services.
+As said above, until February 2023, the legal address of a company was tied to your designated contact person.
+This meant that the address of your contact person was also considered the legal address of your company.
+From February 2023, a change to the Commercial Code allows for the separation of your legal address from that of your contact person, should you wish to differentiate the two.
+However, most e-residents choose a single service provider for both of these services.

 Your contact person is responsible for receiving and forwarding any procedural documents or letters of intent addressed to your business - while Estonia prides itself on being digital, some legal documents may still be delivered on paper.
 Upon delivery of a procedural document or declaration of intent to the contact person, the document is considered to have been delivered to your business.